xdeliena/Sentiment-Analysis-Steam-Phasmphobia/README.md

 3. Objectives:

-1. Classify reviews as positive (“thumbs up”) or negative (“thumbs down”).
+    i.
+Classify reviews as positive (“thumbs up”) or negative (“thumbs down”).

-2. Create a structured, labeled dataset for further analysis.
+    ii.
+Create a structured, labeled dataset for further analysis.

-3. Provide insights to help developers identify strengths and areas for improvement.
+    iii.
+Provide insights to help developers identify strengths and areas for improvement.